serqco/qabstracts/codebook.md

   A statement announcing (hence the `a-`) that the article body will contain information of the `<xyz>` type, but this and the next sentence do not contain such information.
+  Besides explicit announcements there may be implicit ones, so watch out where there is indeed no useful information in a sentence.
   - code `a-background` (hopefully never to be seen)
   - code `a-claim` (hopefully never to be seen)
   - code `a-conclusion`